Funding History for Conservation Projects Colorado Mountain Club, Boulder Group

 - $2100 to Colorado Fourteeners Initiative for Pyramid Peak Restoration project

-- $2500 to Wildlands Restoration Volunteers; $1000 for training and community development, $1500 for Arapahoe Lakes project
+- $2500 to Wildlands Restoration Volunteers; $1000 for training and community

 - $435 to Indian Peaks Forest Watch website, gloves, trash bags and other supplies